 We’ve all seen it happen.
 A huge company comes into town and wipes out all of the small specialty shops.
 The only online equivalent to this is Amazon.
 It’s hard to compete with big-name recognition or millions of marketing dollars spent by larger companies.

-Digital media helps small stores, both in physical locations and online.
+Digital media helps small stores, both in physical locations and for online selling sites.
 Smaller businesses can actually hold a top-ranking position using digital media and marketing tactics.

 Who’s to know whether the professional-looking website with provocative pictures and compelling content comes from a three person operation or multi-million dollar company?
 You could be two blocks away or 2,000 miles away.
 You may not want it, as a small business owner, but a global customer base is there for the taking, with digital media marketing.